xavisec/hackingnotes/README.md

 ---

-## ⚠️ Disclaimer
+## ⚠️ Ethical Use Notice

-This content is for **educational purposes only**.
-Use responsibly and only in environments where you have explicit authorization.
-I do not condone illegal activity.
+All content in this repository is shared for legitimate educational and research purposes.
+Use this information responsibly, only within authorized environments such as labs, test systems, or CTF platforms.
+Unauthorized use may be illegal and unethical.

 ---